hpe-dev-incubator/hpe-dev-portal/content/blog/okta-sso-integration-for-green-lake-and-aruba-central.md

 * There must be at least **one** verified user belonging to the **Domain** prior to configuration.
 * In order to configure SSO, you must be logged into HPE GreenLake with a user from the domain.
-* SSO user access is determined by the “role_name” attribute included in the SAML hpe\_ccs\_attribute provided by the IdP.
+* SSO user access is determined by the “role\_name” attribute included in the SAML "hpe\_ccs\_attribute" provided by the IdP.
 * SSO users can initiate a Single Sign On request by trying to log into Aruba Central (SP-initiated login).
 * For more troubleshooting: <https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us>